 Here Are My Favourite Digital ELA Lessons for Middle School ELA

 This short story unit contains great short stories for middle school classrooms.
 Students will enjoy this differentiated and engaging unit.
-This unit focuses on literary elements of plot, character, setting, theme, and conflict as well as these literary devices: similes, metaphors, symbols and foreshadowing.
-Use this unit to introduce or review literary elements and literary devices with your students
+This unit focuses on literary elements of plot, character, setting, theme, and conflict as well as these literary devices: similes, metaphors, symbols, and foreshadowing.
+Use this unit to introduce or review literary elements and literary devices with your students.
+Find all short story resources on Shopify CAD or Teachers Pay Teachers USD.

 High-Interest Non-Fiction Articles (Bermuda Triangle, Energy Drinks, Electric Cars)

 Students will learn about one of the high-interest topics in these non-fiction articles.
-This resource contains 1 non-fiction article and 3 reading activities to assist with reading comprehension, standardized test prep (EQAO) and cross-curricular learning.
+This resource contains 1 non-fiction article and 3 reading activities to assist with reading comprehension, standardized test prep (EQAO), and cross-curricular learning.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Article of the Week Differentiated Assignment (Use with any non-fiction article)